ninabarzh/broomstick/content/posts/turbulent-coexistence.md

 Meanwhile, down in procurement, the lights flickered.
 The hospital’s new AI model required more power than the building’s entire 1990s wing.
 Rumour had it they were reactivating an old coal plant in Texas just to keep ChatGPT-7 online.

-That was the thing about progress—it always arrived needing an extension cord.
+That was the thing about progress, it always arrived needing an extension cord.

 On paper, society was thriving.
 Children had AI tutors that adapted to their moods and learning styles.
 Patients lived longer.
 Traffic lights in Munich were now so efficient that cyclists began arriving places early and visibly distraught.